-ARTBA members undertake a variety of activities that could be directly impacted by any change in EPA's methods for monitoring NOx.
+ARTBA members undertake a variety of activities that could be directly impacted by any change in EPA's NAAQS for NO2.
 ARTBA's public sector members adopt, approve or fund transportation plans, programs or projects under Title 23 U.S.C. and Title 49 U.S.C., while ARTBA's private sector members plan, design, construct and provide supplies for these federal transportation improvement projects.
 This document represents the collective views of our 6,000 member companies and organizations.

-EPA's issuance of the Draft Integrated Assessment for NOx is the first step in a review of the National Ambient Air Quality Standards (NAAQS) for NOx required by the federal Clean Air Act (CAA).
+EPA's issuance of the Draft Integrated Plan for NO2 is the first step in EPA's NAAQS review as required by the federal Clean Air Act (CAA).
 Under the CAA, EPA must review NAAQS for six different pollutants every five years.
-While ARTBA shares EPA's goal of improving air quality and protecting public health, we have significant objections both to the air quality standard review process as a whole and particularly the way NOx standards are measured with respect to roadways.
+While ARTBA shares EPA's goal of improving air quality and protecting public health, we have significant objections both to the air quality standard review process as a whole and particularly the way NO2 standards are measured with respect to roadways.

 Regulations do not operate in a vacuum.
-Before deciding whether or not to tighten existing NOx regulations, EPA must take account of what has already been achieved as well as improvements which have been approved but not yet fully implemented.
-When considering NOx standards, and any possible changes, it is important to note the EPA's own reports have

-THE ARTBA BUILDING, 1219 28TH ST., N.W., WASHINGTON, D.C.
-20007 Phone: (202) 289-4434 • Fax: (202) 289-4435 • Internet: www.artba.org indicated a 50 percent decline in NOx pollution since 20001.
-Additionally, the EPA classified the number of people living in counties where NOx levels were exceeded at "0" and concluded "all recorded concentrations were well below the level of the annual standard."2 This continuing improvement indicates the current standard is working, and there is no need for any modification.
+Before deciding whether or not to tighten existing NO_2 regulations, EPA should take account what has already been achieved as well as expected air quality improvements from already approved initiatives.
+When considering NO_2 standards, and any possible changes, it is important to note the EPA's own reports have indicated a 56 percent decline in annual NO2 pollution since 19801.
+Additionally, the EPA classified the number of people living in counties where NO2 levels were exceeded at "0."
+This continuing improvement indicates the current standard is working, and there is no need for further modification.

-Further, the EPA must consider reductions in NOx levels will occur as a direct result of existing programs and those yet to take effect.
-Specifically, in December of 2012, EPA reported to Congress that projects funded under the "Diesel Emissions Reduction Act" (DERA) alone would reduce almost 204,000 tons of NOx emissions3.
+The EPA should also consider reductions in NO2 levels will occur as a direct result of existing programs and those yet to take effect.
+The transportation sector is playing an essential role in contributing to the decline in both NO2 and all oxides of nitrogen (or NO_x, which includes NO2).
+Specifically, in December of 2012, EPA reported to Congress that projects funded under the "Diesel Emissions Reduction Act" (DERA) alone would reduce almost 204,000 tons of NO_x emissions3.

 Additionally, EPA must reform the manner in which it reviews NAAQS.
 Local officials need some sense of predictability in order to develop long-range transportation plans to achieve emissions reduction goals.
 In many instances, counties are focusing on addressing existing NAAQS and any additional changes to the standards are akin to "moving the goalposts in the middle of the game."
-If counties are to effectively comply with current NAAQS, new requirements will only serve to hamper these efforts by opening the door to possible litigation and sanctions potentially resulting in the loss of federal funding for transportation improvement projects.
+If counties are to effectively comply with current NAAQS, new requirements will only serve to hamper these efforts by opening the door to possible litigation and sanctions potentially resulting in the withholding of federal funding for transportation improvement projects.

-On the specific matter of NOx monitors, ARTBA's primary concern involves the placement of air quality monitors near "major roads in larger urban areas."
-The monitors, which determine NOx compliance for counties, must be placed in areas where they can get a reading indicative of NOx levels for the area as a whole.
+On the specific matter of NO2 monitors, ARTBA's primary concern, which we raised with EPA in comments issued in November of 2012, involves the placement of air quality monitors near "major roads in larger urban areas."
+The monitors, which determine NO2 compliance for counties, must be placed in areas where they can get a reading indicative of NO2 levels for the area as a whole.
 Emissions are naturally going to be higher in some areas of a county and lower in others.
-For example, a monitor placed by the side of a well travelled highway is most likely going to get a higher reading for NO2 emissions than one placed by a little used residential street.
+For example, a monitor placed by the side of a well-travelled highway is most likely going to get a higher reading for NO2 emissions than one placed by a little used residential street.
 As such, EPA should seek to balance air quality monitor placement between high and low travelled areas.
-This is the only way to prevent a naturally high NOx area from biasing the assessment for the entire county.
+This is the only way to prevent a naturally high NO2 area from biasing the assessment for the entire county.